Cantech Knowledge Base

 • Always use strong passwords and role-based access control.

 Now, you know exactly how to install PostgreSQL on Ubuntu 24.04 — the easy and advanced ways.
 Whether you’re setting up a development machine, configuring a staging server, or launching into production, PostgreSQL’s performance and reliability make it a top choice!
+If you want to host your applications, Cantech’s Cloud Hosting for Ecommerce offers a secure and scalable backend.

 Got questions?
 Drop them in the comments.
 And, if you find this guide useful, don’t forget to share it with other developers!